Download a course guide

 GPO Box 5387

-Students will be offered Collaborate sessions for the remainder of 2017 - November 2019.
+Students will be offered online Collaborate sessions for study with RMIT directly for the remainder of 2017 - November 2019.
 Classes will be scheduled to run as per usual for the remainder of the teach out period.
 Any remaining courses that have not been successfully completed are available on campus at RMIT University Melbourne campus.

 All students affected will receive information and guidance about completing the course.
 Students must contact RMIT if they require enrolment and study plan advice.